Pure Geometric Branes and Mass Hierarchy: Gravitational Fluctuations

-As shown in Fig. \ref{Case3_Zero_mode_and_Potential_1} and Fig. \ref{Case3_Zero_mode_and_Potential_2}, the shapes of the effective potentials and zero modes are similar with RS1 model and the gravitational zero modes are localized on the invisible brane at $z=0$.

-Even these massless gravitational modes are normalizable in case 2 and case 3, nevertheless, because the scalar enters into the composition of massless gravitational wave-function, these modes (\ref{Gravitational_zero_mode_1}), (\ref{Gravitational_zero_mode_2}) and (\ref{Gravitational_zero_mode_3}) are not normalizable anymore when $z_b\rightarrow\infty$.
+Here we note that even these massless gravitational mode is normalizable in this compact extra dimension case, it is not normalizable anymore when $z_b\rightarrow\infty$.
 While this is capable in RS1 model and further ensure it removing the visible brane to transform to RS2 model \cite{Randall1999a}.
-Therefore, the need of compactifying the extra dimension is indeed crucial in our model.
-Furthermore, for the compact extra dimension all massive KK modes are bound states with discrete eigenvalues.
+Therefore, the necessity of compactifying the extra dimension is indeed crucial in our model.
+Furthermore, since the extra dimension is compact, all the massive KK modes are bound states with discrete eigenvalues.